twilio/twilio-voice.js/README.md

 ### CDN
 As of 2.0, the Twilio Voice SDK is no longer hosted via CDN.

-### Github
+### GitHub

-You can get the Twilio Voice SDK code from Github and include it in your project directly.
+You can get the Twilio Voice SDK code from GitHub and include it in your project directly.
 To do so, navigate to ["Releases"](https://github.com/twilio/twilio-voice.js/releases) and find the most recent release, or the particular release version you'd like to use.